-(h) Chapter 13 Information Sheet.
-At the time the petition is filed, the debtor shall submit to the trustee a complete Chapter 13 Information Sheet (Local Bankruptcy Form 13-2).
+(fg) Chapter 13 Information Sheet.
+At the time the petition is filed the debtor shall submit to the trustee a complete Chapter 13 Information Sheet (Local Bankruptcy Form 13-2).

-(g) Domestic Support Obligations.
+(gh) Domestic Support Obligations.
 The trustee shall commence payment on filed claims for current domestic support obligations as soon as unencumbered funds become available, unless otherwise directed by the terms of the proposed plan.

-(h) Domestic Support Certification.
-Within 30 days of completion of all plan payments, debtors must file certifications stating either (1) that they are not liable for any domestic support obligation; or (2) that all domestic support obligations payable by them that became due on or before the date of the certification (including amounts due before the petition was filed, but only to the extent provided for by the plan) under any judicial or administrative order, or by statute, have been paid.
+(hi) Domestic Support Certification.
+Within 30 days of completion of all plan payments, debtors must file certifications stating either (1) that they are not liable for any domestic support obligation; or (2) that all domestic support obligations payable by them that became due on or before Local Rules W.D.
+Wash.
+Bankr.
+Effective Dec.
+1, 20164 Page 20 the date of the certification (including amounts due before the petition was filed, but only to the extent provided for by the plan) under any judicial or administrative order, or by statute, have been paid.
 Failure to file the certification will result in the case being closed without a discharge.

-(i) Plan Modification.
-A debtor seeking post-confirmation plan modification shall file an amended plan-conforming to Local Bankruptey Form 13-4, and, a motion requesting approval of the modifiedamended plan, together withand a declaration of the debtor explaining the need for the modification.
-Contemporaneously with filing the motion and declaration, the debtor shall file supplemental Schedules I and J and provide the chapter 13-trustee copies of all payment advices or other evidence of proof of income received within the last 30 days.
-A-copy of a proposed order approving the modifiedamended plan shall be attached as an exhibit to the motion as a separate document and the order shall substantially comply with Local Bankruptcy Form 13-6.
+(ij) Plan Modification.
+A debtor seeking post-confirmation plan modification shall file an amended plan conforming to Local Bankruptcy Form 13-4, and a motion requesting approval of the modified plan, together with a declaration of the debtor explaining the need for the modification.
+Contemporaneously with filing the motion and declaration, the debtor shall file supplemental Schedules I and J and provide the chapter 13 trustee copies of all payment advices or other evidence of proof of income received within the last 30 days.
+A copy of a proposed order approving the modified plan shall be attached as an exhibit to the motion as a separate document and the order shall substantially comply with Local Bankruptcy Form 13-6.

-(j) Direct Plan Payments.
-Unless the court orders otherwise after the debtor justifies an exception, all payments to creditors, including pre-confirmation adequate protection payments made pursuant to 11 U.S.C. § 1326(a)(1)(C), shall be disbursed by the trustee, provided, however, that the debtor may make direct payments on the following obligations: domestic support obligation payments made by an assignment from a debtor's wages, leases of real and personal property, and deeds of trust/mortgages that are in a current status as of the date of the petition-for relief..
-The trustee shall commence pre-confirmation adequate protection payments on claims secured by personal property provided in Section IV.C.3. of the plan after the creditor files a proof of claim.
+(jk) Direct Plan Payments.
+Unless the court orders otherwise after the debtor justifies an exception, all payments to creditors, including pre-confirmation adequate protection payments made pursuant to 11 U.S.C. § 1326(a)(1)(C), shall be disbursed by the trustee, provided, however, that the debtor may make direct payments on the following obligations: domestic support obligation payments made by an assignment from a debtor's wages, leases of real and personal property, and deeds of trust/mortgages that are in a current status as of the date of the petition for relief.